 Registered Nurses are compensated at a much higher rate than non-authorized workers, bringing in close to around $32.00 per hour.
 The best paid folks at Valley Health have a Bachelor's Degree, earning $31.50 per hour.

 In this role, the best-paying skill appears to be Acute Care; individuals who claim it among their capabilities enjoy a higher median salary of about $33.50 per hour.
 A skill that is commonly seen around here is Phlebotomy; close to one-tenth deem it necessary for work.
 Geriatrics, Medicine / Surgery, and Critical Care were also reported by many survey participants.

 The number of female employees who completed the survey outweighs the number of men; the female-to-male ratio is more than 3 to 1.

 Benefits and Perks

 Valley Health workers get plenty of help saving for their golden years, with retirement savings options such as a 401(k) plan and a 403(b) plan.
-For a majority of respondents, benefits include health insurance, and the larger part of respondents get dental coverage, too.
-Valley Health folks also make good use of tuition reimbursement, flexible hours, a casual working environment, and life insurance.
+The larger part of survey participants report having health insurance, and the larger part of respondents report having dental coverage.
+Perks also include tuition reimbursement, a casual working environment, and flexible hours.